 Hiring a band for the reception will set you back about $4,000.
 Go for the DJ and you can save $2,955.
 But today’s couples aren’t satisfied with simply providing a dance floor.

 Instead, 40% are shelling out for what’s called “custom guest entertainment.”
 That’s nearly four times the amount who did in 2009.

 - Bonfires: 12%

 Also in the mix: fireworks, dance performers, cigar rolling stations, wine and liquor tastings, and magicians.

 The soon-to-be newlyweds also embrace their roots.
-Cultural touches including a Chinese tea ceremony, Irish bagpipers, Moroccan belly dancers, and traditional Hindu ceremonies are all newer trends, says the wedding study.
-Now, someone’s got to pay for this all.
+Cultural touches including a Chinese tea ceremony, Irish bagpipers, Moroccan belly dancers, and traditional Hindu ceremonies are all newer trends, says the 2017 Knot study.

 Most couples plan their wedding with cost as the top consideration.
 More than half (54 percent) begin by seeing how much their families are willing to chip in.

 Some 40 percent further craft a budget after researching costs, according to The Knot.
 Only a third set a spending limit.
 Of those who set a cap, 45 percent manage to exceed it by more than $7,000 on average.

 In sickness and in health – and in wedding debt